A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Theoretical Background

 \subparagraph{Beyond DFT} In contrast to DFT, wavefunction methods center on the many-particle wavefunction $\Psi(\ubr)$.
 The simplest methods is Hartree-Fock which constructs a single Slater determinant, but neglects electronic correlation by construction \cite{oliphant_systematic_1994}.
 Thus, several post-Hartree-Fock methods have been developed that incorporate electronic correlation explicitly, such as the coupled-cluster method (CC / CCSD / CCST) \cite{dunning_jr_gaussian_1989, woon_gaussian_1994, woon_gaussian_1993, koput_ab_2002, balabanov_systematically_2005, wilson_gaussian_1999}, configuration interaction (CI) \cite{siegbahn_generalizations_1980, lischka_new_1981, liu_alchemy_1981, saxe_shape-driven_1982, saunders_direct_1983, werner_self-consistent_1982, werner_matrix-formulated_1987, werner_comparison_1990, siegbahn_new_1984, knowles_chem_1984, dunning_gaussian_1977}, and M\o ller-Plesset perturbation theory (MP) \cite{moller_note_1934}.
 These methods generally outperform DFT calculations in terms of accuracy \cite{suellen_cross-comparisons_2019}, but do so at a much higher computational cost.

-Electronic structure calculations can also be carried out using Monte-Carlo methods, i.e., methods that use repeated, randomized sampling, allowing for generally trivial parallelizability and a formally exact quantum mechanical treatment of the electronic structure problem.
-Examples of such methods are variational Monte Carlo~\cite{wagner_qwalk_2009}, fixed-node diffusion Monte Carlo~\cite{kim_qmcpack_2018}, and path-integral Monte Carlo~\cite{barker_quantumstatistical_1979, militzer_first-principles_2021}, useful for $\tau>0$.
+Exact electronic structure calculations can also be carried out using the density matrix renormalization group~\cite{DMRG} and Monte-Carlo methods such as variational Monte Carlo~\cite{wagner_qwalk_2009}, fixed-node diffusion Monte Carlo~\cite{kim_qmcpack_2018}, and path-integral Monte Carlo~\cite{barker_quantumstatistical_1979, militzer_first-principles_2021}.

 \subparagraph{Coupling DFT to Molecular Dynamics} Investigating the electronic structure of a material is often only a part of a bigger systematic study.
 Simulations on larger time and length scales are often realized by combining classical mechanical molecular dynamics (MD) of the ions with electronic structure calculations.
 To this end, one calculates an interatomic potential (IAP), which determines how the ions in the system interact.
 Such IAPs can also be replaced with reasonably fast quantum mechanical calculations (DFT-MD) or be constructed using electronic structure data for later use.
 Traditional IAPs are the Lennard-Jones potential \cite{jones_determination_1924}, the embedded atom model (EAM) \cite{daw_embedded-atom_1984} or other many-body potentials~\cite{daw_semiempirical_1983, daw_embedded-atom_1984, baskes_application_1987, tersoff_new_1988, brenner_empirical_1990, pettifor_analytic_1999, stuart_reactive_2000, van_duin_reaxff_2001, yu_charge_2007}.
 Recently, ML has given rise to a new class of IAPs that are constructed using data-driven algorithms (see Sec.~\ref{sec:ml}).
 Notable examples include ANI-1 \cite{smith_ani-1_2017}, GAP \cite{bartok_gaussian_2010}, BLAST \cite{chan_blast_2020}, HIP-NN \cite{lubbers_hierarchical_2018}, SchNet \cite{schutt_schnet_2018}, SNAP \cite{thompson_spectral_2015}, DPMD \cite{zhang_deep_2018}, and the AGNI ML force fields \cite{huan_universal_2017}.
 The resulting IAPs come well within chemical accuracy while retaining an often negligible computational cost.